My website has moved to www.gasperbegus.com

-I am an Assistant Professor at the Department of Linguistics at UC Berkeley, where I’m also affiliated with the Institute of Cognitive and Brain Sciences.
+I am an Associate Professor at the Department of Linguistics at UC Berkeley, where I’m also affiliated with the Institute of Cognitive and Brain Sciences.
 Previously, I was an Assistant Professor at the University of Washington.
 Before that, I graduated with a Ph.D. from Harvard.

 My research focuses on developing deep learning models for speech data and using well-understood dependencies in speech to interpret internal representations in deep neural networks.
 More specifically, I build models that learn representations of spoken words from raw audio inputs.
 I combine machine learning and statistical models with neuroimaging and behavioral experiments to better understand how neural networks learn internal representations in speech and how humans learn to speak.
 I have worked and published on sound systems of various language families such as Indo-European, Caucasian, and Austronesian languages.